 - Closely Monitoring Lawn Care Tasks (e.g. irrigation and pesticide application)

 - Frequent Soil Testing and Amending (e.g. add lime and earthworms)

 - Routine Core Aeration and Thatch Removal

 Thatch removal typically takes place every time the build-up exceeds one inch with some exceptions.
-The exceptions are during over-seeding, when the air temperatures are high, and the turf grass is under stress or already damaged.
+The exceptions are during over-seeding when the air temperatures are high, and the turfgrass is under stress or already damaged.
 If the conditions are right, it is generally performed with thatch rakes and vertical mowers.
 It should also be mentioned that oftentimes, some thatch is left, especially in the summer months.
-This is done to protect the turf from drought, pests and disease.
+This is done to protect the turf from drought, pests, and disease.

 To learn more about thatch and what commercial landscaping maintenance crews do about it at different times of the year, please contact us at the Chapel Valley Landscape Company.
-Thatch removal and the other management tasks mentioned is all a part of our commercial landscaping company’s service plans.
+Thatch removal and the other management tasks mentioned are all a part of our commercial landscaping company’s service plans.